-- g.
-Refresh the CloudStack UI browser tab and log back in. - 2.
+- 1. Log in to the CloudStack UI as the root administrator.
+See Section 5.1, "Log In to the UI". - 2.
 In the left navigation, choose Infrastructure. - 3.
-On Zones, click View More. - 4.
-(Optional) If you are using Swift storage, click Enable Swift.
-Provide the following: - URL.
-The Swift URL. - Account.
-The Swift account. - Username.
-The Swift account's username. - .
-Key.
-The Swift key. - 5.
+On Zones, click View More - 4.
 Click Add Zone.
-The zone creation wizard will appear. - 6.
+The zone creation wizard will appear. - 5.
 Choose one of the following network types: - Basic.
 For AWS-style networking.
 Provides a single network where each VM instance is assigned an IP directly from the network.
 Guest isolation can be provided through layer-3 means such as security groups (IP address source filtering). - Advanced.
 For more sophisticated network topologies.
-This network model provides the most flexibility in defining guest networks and providing custom network offerings such as firewall, VPN, or load balancer support.
+This network model provides the most flexibility in defining guest networks and providing custom network offerings such as firewall, VPN, or load balancer support. - 6.
+The rest of the steps differ depending on whether you chose Basic or Advanced.
+Continue with the steps that apply to you: - Section 7.3.1, "Basic Zone Configuration" - Section 7.3.2, "Advanced Zone Configuration"